 “The process of exchanging information between two or more than two people via a medium with the feedback of how that information has been understood by the stakeholders”.

-Process of professional communication in the workplace
+Process of effective communication in the workplace

 The sender encodes the information in a suitable form such as words to convey the message.